zjrohrbach/markdown-wkshts/Honors-Agenda.md

 Objectives
 ------------
--
+- Be able to describe vectors in two-dimensions.
+- Be able to draw graphical vector addition.

 Agenda
 ---------

  1. Notes: Intro to 2D Vectors <sub>[video][notes]</sub>
- 2. Do the [Graphical
+ 2. Do the [Graphical Vector Addition E-Practice][eprac]